History of California wine: Wine revolution

 The pearl anniversary event organized by Steven Spurrier, on both sides of the Atlantic Ocean, was entitled, The Tasting that Changed the Wine World: 'The Judgment of Paris' 30th Anniversary, occurring simultaneously on 24 May 2006 at the Copia in Napa, California, and at Berry Bros. & Rudd, Britain's oldest wine merchant, in London, England.
 Five Californian reds finished in the top spots before the highest-ranked Bordeaux, a 1970 Château Mouton-Rothschild, placed sixth.
 Ridge Vineyards' 1971 Monte Bello received the number one honor.

-In Oz Clarke's New encyclopedia of Wine, Mr. Clarke writes that California "was the catalyst and then the locomotive for change that finally pried open the ancient European wineland's rigid grip on the hierarchy of quality wine and led the way in proving that there are hundreds if not thousands of places around the world where good to great wine can be made."
+In Oz Clarke's New Encyclopedia of Wine, Mr. Clarke writes that California "was the catalyst and then the locomotive for change that finally pried open the ancient European wineland's rigid grip on the hierarchy of quality wine and led the way in proving that there are hundreds if not thousands of places around the world where good to great wine can be made."
 He observes that "until the exploits of California's modern pioneers of the 1960s and '70's, no-one had ever before challenged the right of Europe's, and in particular, France's vineyards, to be regarded as the only source of great wine in the world."

-Fred Franzia and his Bronco Wine Company has caused recent waves in the business of California wine marketing.
+Fred Franzia and his Bronco Wine Company has caused waves in the business of California wine marketing.
 The company's low priced Charles Shaw wine which is sold exclusively by Trader Joe's markets along with the company's other labels have attracted new entry level wine consumers to the fold but also has alienated many of the smaller vintners in the state by placing some downward pressure on pricing.

-Newer regions, producing award-winning wines, have entered the California wine industry, including Temecula Valley wine country in the south, the Santa Ynez valley in the central coast, and in the Red Hills Lake County in the north.
+Newer regions, producing award-winning wines, entered the California wine industry, including Temecula Valley county in the south, the Santa Barbara County in the Central Coast, and the Red Hills Lake County AVA in the north.

 In the early 21st century, vintners have begun reviving heirloom grape varieties, such as Trousseau Gris and Valdiguié.

-Immigration and the California wine industry

-The Californian wine industry has had a long history of employing migrant workers to tend to the vineyards and assist at harvest time.
-Its close proximity to Mexico has opened the possibility to some of those workers being classified as undocumented or illegal.
-Karen Ross, president of the California Association of Winegrowers, has estimated that as of 2007 the number could be as high as 70% of the employees in the California wine industry may be illegal.
-New immigration regulations announced by the Department of Homeland Security required all employers to fire illegal workers or face paying a fine up to $10,000 for each infraction.
-In August, following a lawsuit by the AFL–CIO union, a federal judge placed a restraining order on the enactment of the new regulations pending further review.
-Industry experts predict substantial changes will come into the Californian wine industry as results of the changing labor and immigration laws which will result in higher prices for consumers in the public market.